Monitor Tyk Stack

 Performance benchmarks on how Tyk performs across different CPU architectures, environments and sizes here.

-A healthy and performant Tyk Gateway should have a CPU utilisation of under 60%.
-If the average CPU utilisation is above 60%, then we recommend you scale your Tyk Gateway services.
+A healthy and performant Tyk Gateway should have a CPU utilization of under 60%.
+If the average CPU utilization is above 60%, then we recommend you scale your Tyk Gateway services.
 A higher figure than 60% introduces risk because if one Gateway fails, the traffic spillover to healthy nodes might be overwhelming and result in a cascading failure.

 Liveness Health Check